SomeWeekendReading/someweekendreading.github.io/_posts/2026-07-22-boston-interplanetary-smoke.md

 ## The Weekend Conclusion

 The more important point: _we must stop burning fossil fuels &ndash; all of them, everywhere._
 Summer fires like this are going to be worse every year, for decades.
-And the crop failures.
+And then the crop failures.
 And the migrating disease organisms.
 And the coastal inundations.

 In the US, this will of course require a change in government, back to people who are at